Skip to content

 Neighborhood: Old City

-Address: 101 S Christopher Columbus Blvd
+Address: 101 S Christopher Columbus Blvd.

 It is nighttime.
 A large Ferris Wheel is lit up in bright lights off to the left.
 People are shown roller skating to the right. some people are shown leaning over the perimeter of the rink, watching as people skate by them.

-Independence Blue Cross RiverRink Summerfest.
+Blue Cross RiverRink Summerfest.
 Photo by M. Stanley.

 The Garden at Cherry Street Pier